jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/RedCanary-Threat-Detection-Report-2020.md

 remediation paths.
 Tony is a natural teacher and regularly shares his findings and expertise through blogs, research reports, and presentations at conferences and events.

 5

 6

 <a name="top-techniques"></a>
-Top Techniques
+## Top Techniques

 This chart illustrates how often each ATT&CK technique is leveraged in a confirmed threat in our customers’ environments.

 T H R E A T  D E T E C T I O N  R E P O R T

 2020 Threat Detection Report

-1
-2
-3
-4
-5
-6
-7
-8
-9
-10
-11
-12
-13
-14
-15
-16
-17
-18
-19
-20
-T1055 Process Injection
-17% of total threats
-13%
-13%
-12%
-9%
-7%
-5%
-5%
-5%
-5%
-5%
-4%
-4%
-3%
-2%
-2%
-2%
-2%
-2%
-2%
-T1053 Scheduled Task
-T1077 Windows Admin Shares
-T1105 Remote File Copy
-T1086 PowerShell
-T1036 Masquerading
-T1064 Scripting
-T1038 DLL Search Order Hijacking
-T1482 Domain Trust Discovery
-T1089 Disabling Security Tools
-T1003 Credential Dumping
-T1035 Service Execution
-T1047 Windows Management Instrumentation
-T1085 Rundll32
-T1140 Deobfuscate/Decode Files or Information
-T1093 Process Hollowing
-T1015 Accessibility Features
-T1168 Local Job Scheduling
-T1170 Mshta
-T1193 Spearphishing Attachment
+The chart is a bar graph showing the top 20 ATT&CK techniques, ordered by prevalence.
+The techniques are listed on the left, and the percentage of total threats associated with each is shown on the right.
+The techniques are:

+1. T1055 Process Injection (17%)
+2. T1053 Scheduled Task (13%)
+3. T1077 Windows Admin Shares (13%)
+4. T1105 Remote File Copy (12%)
+5. T1086 PowerShell (9%)
+6. T1036 Masquerading (7%)
+7. T1064 Scripting (5%)
+8. T1038 DLL Search Order Hijacking (5%)
+9. T1482 Domain Trust Discovery (5%)
+10. T1089 Disabling Security Tools (5%)
+11. T1003 Credential Dumping (5%)
+12. T1035 Service Execution (4%)
+13. T1047 Windows Management Instrumentation (4%)
+14. T1085 Rundll32 (3%)
+15. T1140 Deobfuscate/Decode Files or Information (2%)
+16. T1093 Process Hollowing (2%)
+17. T1015 Accessibility Features (2%)
+18. T1168 Local Job Scheduling (2%)
+19. T1170 Mshta (2%)
+20. T1193 Spearphishing Attachment (2%)

 NOTE: This report was based on the October 2019 version of the MITRE ATT&CK framework (v6.3).
 Some technique names and numbers used here may not map to the current matrix.

 7

 <a name="1-t1055-process-injection"></a>
-#1    T1055 Process Injection
+# #1 T1055 Process Injection

 Process Injection was the most common threat we observed in our customers’ environments in 2019, largely because TrickBot uses the technique to run arbitrary code through the Windows Service Host (svchost.exe).